suman24/neptune_final_project/readme.md

 ## Introduction and Goals

 I have transcriptomic data from single cell sequencing of a polychaete larvae.
 The dataset is from approximately 50 cells isolated from 4 day larvae.
 My cells of interest are photoreceptor cells.
 My first part of the project will be to go through the data and see if my cells of interest exist.
 Next part of the project will be to identify more cell types using additional marker genes.
 I will simulate a dataset similar to what I already have.
 There will be 20-30 samples each sample representing an individual cell.
 Using few marker genes, the dataset will be probed by running a BLAST.
 The marker genes will be chosen from the simulated dataset to achieve a working method which can be extended to my actual data at a later stage.

+## Steps

+Demultiplexing of raw data

+The starting dataset is a multiplexed sample of 50 cells containing 50 unique indices.
+The first step is to demultiplex the sample dataset by identifying the indices and separating the sample into 50 sets.

+Mapping to known opsin sequences

 ## Methods